Models

 }

-name is used when listing the available apps for the user in Control Panel.
-It is also unique for the Yggio instance. info is for display purposes.
+is used when listing the available apps for the user in Control Panel.
+It is also unique for the Yggio instance.

-owner is a reference to the user who created the provider.
+is a reference to the user who created the provider.

-logo is a reference to an uploaded logo image.
+is a reference to an uploaded logo image.

-redirect_uri is the url to the application.
+is the url to the application.
 It's used for directing users to the application as well as for OAuth.

-client_id and secret are used for OAuth and is generated when creating a provider.
+are used for OAuth and is generated when creating a provider.

 For more information about OAuth, see the OAuth page.